Reibensp-Lucas/liver-disease-meta-analysis/README.md

 ### dataset colleciton and literature search
 dataset collection that resulted from the literature search can be found in [Microbiome-disease-association spreadsheet](https://docs.google.com/spreadsheets/d/1lqbHJrT2GXUAKYTmvlJhKC2kbS035wCi6HPpivI93AU/edit)
 In the _lines 106 - 140_, Green BioProject IDs represent data that was downloaded and profiled.
-Green metatadata columns represent files where metadata that allows the link to the case or control group of the study cohort is available (usually SRA Accession metadata, if not other specified) pubmed search script  and results can be found under commit **literature_search**.
+Green metatadata columns represent files where metadata that allows the link to the case or control group of the study cohort is available (usually SRA Accession metadata, if not other specified) [pubmed search script](/do_pubmed_serch.py)  and [results](/Python_Pubmed_search.xlsx) can be found under commit **literature_search**.

 ### raw data after profiling
 ALl data can be found in `g/scb/zeller/reibensp/LD_meta_analysis/data/` There are subfolders here:
-`../16S/` contains folders with the names of the datasets, each containing the profiling results in different tax levels, and the **create_count_dfs.R** snippet to manually convert the tax level profiles into the needed count matrix file for the analysis, plus the default 16S.Rproj file.
+`../16S/` contains folders with the names of the datasets, each containing the profiling results in different tax levels, and the [**create_count_dfs.R**](/create_count_dfs.R) snippet to manually convert the tax level profiles into the needed count matrix file for the analysis, plus the default 16S.Rproj file.
-In the same way `../WGS/` contains the tax level profiles in the dataset_name_folders, as well as the **create_count_matrices.R** script to convert them to the rght format, as well as the WGS.Rproj
+In the same way `../WGS/` contains the tax level profiles in the dataset_name_folders, as well as the [**create_count_matrices.R**](/create_count_matrices.R) script to convert them to the rght format, as well as the WGS.Rproj
-`../raw_profiles/` contains these raw_profiles that can be read in from there to the meta anlaysis script (**analysis.R**)
+`../raw_profiles/` contains these raw_profiles that can be read in from there to the [meta anlaysis script](/analysis.R) (**analysis.R**)

 ### cleaning metadata
 original metadata can be found in`g/scb/zeller/reibensp/LD_meta_analysis/data/metadata/` as .txt or .tsv files.
-Data cleaning was done with R - **cleaning_metadta.R** can be accessed via `g/scb/zeller/reibensp/LD_meta_analysis/scripts/cleaning_metadat.R` or found in this repo.
+Data cleaning was done with R - [**cleaning_metadata.R**](/cleaning_metadata.R) can be accessed via `g/scb/zeller/reibensp/LD_meta_analysis/scripts/cleaning_metadata.R` or found in this repo.
 Resulting tidy versions of the metadata were saved to `g/scb/zeller/reibensp/LD_meta_analysis/data/metadata/tidy_data/` as .tsv files.

+### meta analysis, batch correction, and re-analysis

+>  more detailed description coming soon, for now, only the description of where to find the scripts and data

+scripts for [meta analysis}(/analysis.R) before batch correction, the [batch correction](/correct_batches.r) itself and the [re-analysis](/batch_corrected_analysis.R) after batch correction (fairly similar to before with some minor changes (see comments in script) where relative Abundance did not have to be re-calculated, etc.) can be found in `/g/scb/zeller/reibensp/LD_meta_analysis/scripts` and in this repo.
+As resulting graphs will have to be regenerated anyway I did not upload the saved graphs to the server.
+All batch-corrected profiles of the datasets were exported to `/g/scb/zeller/reibensp/LD_meta_analysis/data/batch_corrected_counts` and can be downloaded from there.